Emperoar07/PrestoMarkets/README.md

 Presto Markets is a public Arc Testnet market platform for predictions, opinions, and opportunity discovery.

-Product line:

-> Your opinions.
+Product line: > Your opinions.
 Your opportunities.
 Your predictions.

 This repository is separate from Presto DEX.
-It keeps the same dark navy and cyan brand language, but the product is focused on markets rather than swaps, liquidity, bridging, deployment, and direct transfers.
+It keeps the same dark navy and cyan brand language, but the product is focused on markets

 ## Arc Blueprint Positioning